cinit/WSAPatch/README.md

    but I was not able to connect to WSA ADB after enabling Developer Mode, since netstat shows that no process is listening on port 58526.
    After I upgraded to WSA 2210.40000.7.0, I was able to connect to WSA ADB.
-2. I was unable to drag the WSA settings window(although I can resize the WSA settings window).
+2. The WSA settings window was not draggable.
+   A temporary solution to move WSA settings window is to press Alt+Space, then click "Move" in the context menu. [#1](https://github.com/cinit/WSAPatch/issues/1)
 3. If your WSA crashes(or suddenly disappears) when starting up, try to upgrade your Windows to Windows 10 22H2 10.0.19045.2311.
    (Someone has reported that WSA failed to start on 22H2 19045.2251, but worked after upgrading to 19045.2311.)